alteryx/featuretools/docs/source/guides/using_dask_entitysets.rst

 ***************
 There are a few key limitations when generating a feature matrix from a Dask ``EntitySet``.

 If a ``cutoff_time`` parameter is passed to ``featuretools.dfs()`` it should be a single cutoff time value, or a pandas dataframe.
-The current implementation will still work if a Dask dataframe is supplied for cutoff timess, but a ``.compute()`` call will be made on the dataframe to convert it into a pandas dataframe.
+The current implementation will still work if a Dask dataframe is supplied for cutoff times, but a ``.compute()`` call will be made on the dataframe to convert it into a pandas dataframe.
 This conversion will result in a warning, and the process could take a considerable amount of time to complete depending on the size of the supplied dataframe.

 Additionally, Featuretools does not currently support the use of the ``approximate`` or ``training_window`` parameters when working with Dask entitiysets, but should in future releases.